geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Okay.

 ##### **B1tg** [[00:38:45](https://www.youtube.com/watch?v=_mJIF112c5k&t=2325)]
 I don't know how the GPU multi-user works.
-So...
+So..

 ##### **Geohot** [[00:38:52](https://www.youtube.com/watch?v=_mJIF112c5k&t=2332)]
 If I comment out the iOctal and I run this two times, is that gonna cause a problem?

 ##### **B1tg** [[00:39:00](https://www.youtube.com/watch?v=_mJIF112c5k&t=2340)]
-No. If you run the train on a multi-tpu and...
+No. If you run the train on a multi-tpu and..
 Then in another terminal, you develop a tiny grad, run some test, it can trigger the bug.

 ##### **Nimlgen** [[00:39:21](https://www.youtube.com/watch?v=_mJIF112c5k&t=2361)]
-It is okay on the...
+It is okay on the..
 Which machine?

 ##### **B1tg** [[00:39:31](https://www.youtube.com/watch?v=_mJIF112c5k&t=2371)]
 AMD 300.
 300 is old.

 ##### **Geohot** [[00:39:36](https://www.youtube.com/watch?v=_mJIF112c5k&t=2376)]
 I'm reproducing this for you.
 It's right now on the 300.
-I commented out all of the...
+I commented out all of the..
 I commented out the iOctal, and I'm just running two copies of that.

 ##### **Nimlgen** [[00:39:47](https://www.youtube.com/watch?v=_mJIF112c5k&t=2387)]
 And it's causing the fault.

 ##### **Geohot** [[00:39:54](https://www.youtube.com/watch?v=_mJIF112c5k&t=2394)]
 I took your MMU crash script, I commented out the iOctal, and I just ran it in two different Tmoxes, and I see the crash.
 Yeah.
-So...
+So..
 Yeah, Nimilden.
 Is this something we're doing?
 Is this something we're doing wrong?
-Or is this something that...
+Or is this something that..

 ##### **Nimlgen** [[00:40:12](https://www.youtube.com/watch?v=_mJIF112c5k&t=2412)]
 Is broken in the AMD driver?

 ##### **B1tg** [[00:40:19](https://www.youtube.com/watch?v=_mJIF112c5k&t=2419)]
-The iOctal is basically what we do in the...
+The iOctal is basically what we do in the..
 When we open the AMD GPU, we have this code.

 ##### **Geohot** [[00:40:32](https://www.youtube.com/watch?v=_mJIF112c5k&t=2432)]
 Oh, but yeah, exactly.